SamirMarin/github-actions-by-example/chap1/c1-terminology.md

     branches:
       - main
 ```
-This trigger will ensure anytime a pull request based on the `main` branch is created or updated, the workflow will run.
+This trigger will start the workflow anytime a pull request is created or updated that's based on the `main` branch.

-There are number of available triggers, some of the most common used ones including `push`, `pull_request`, `workflow_dispatch`, `repository_dispatch` and `label`.
-For more details on triggers, see the [GitHub Actions documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
+There are many different types of triggers, including `push`, `pull_request`, `workflow_dispatch`, `repository_dispatch`, and `schedule`, among others.
+In this course, we'll primarily focus on the `push` and `pull_request` triggers.

-In this course we will focus mainly on `push` and `pull_request` triggers, as these are the most commonly used triggers.
+More details on different types of triggers can be found in the [GitHub Actions documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

 ## Jobs
-A job is a collection of steps that are executed on the same runner.
-By default, jobs are executed in parallel, but you can configure them to run sequentially.
+A "job" is a set of steps that are executed on the same runner.
+Jobs are run in parallel by default, but can be configured to run sequentially.

-let's start of with the minimum requirement for a job definition:
+Here's a simple example of how to define a job:

 ```yaml
 jobs: